CITB Construction Ambassadors in Wales

 What about the future?

 After a tough few years, the Construction industry in Wales is expected to grow at twice the rate of the UK as a whole up to 2019.
-The expected increases in employment are mostly due to a number of new projects planned for Wales.
-Projects like the construction of the new Nuclear Power station on Anglesey, and the Swansea Bay Tidal Lagoon Power Plant.
+Expected increases in employment will always be affected by the latest developments in new projects planned for Wales.

 Demand for professional occupations like Civil Engineers, Surveyors and Architects are expected to be greater than demand for the main skilled crafts.